 What is the Pupil Premium Grant?

-The Pupil Premium Grant (PPG) is additional funding given to schools so that they can support disadvantaged pupils and close the attainment gap between them and their peers.
-Disadvantaged pupils include those who are:
+The Pupil Premium Grant (PPG) is additional funding given to schools so that they can support disadvantaged and vulnerable pupils and close the attainment gap between them and their peers.
+Disadvantaged pupils are defined as those who are:

 - Cared and Looked After (CLA)